 The population of Denver has grown steadily since the 1990s, and this increases demand for housing.
 The city is particularly attractive to millennials (ages 18 – 34) who are relocating from elsewhere in the country.

-According to an industry-wide analysis, millennials accounted for 43% of all mortgage requests in Denver, between August 2016 and February 2017.
-A related survey conducted by the Mayflower moving company revealed that Denver was one of the top ten destinations for millennials who are planning a move.
+According to a LendingTree report, millennials accounted for 45% of all mortgage requests in Denver, between January 2018 and November 2018.
+Another survey, this one conducted by the Mayflower moving company, revealed that Denver was one of the top ten destinations for millennials who are planning a move.

 Housing Market Inventory Remains Tight in Denver

-Even though home prices are expected to rise more slowly in 2017 and 2018 (compared to the last couple of years), buyer demand will likely remain high for the foreseeable future.
-Buyers entering the market in 2017 should be prepared for some stiff competition.
+Even though home prices are expected to rise more slowly in 2019 and 2020 (compared to previous years), buyer demand will likely remain high for the foreseeable future.
+Buyers entering the market in 2019 should be prepared for a fair level of competition.

 Bottom line: Home prices in Denver will probably rise more slowly over the next couple of years because, frankly, they have to slow down.
 But the local real estate market will remain very active due to high employment and housing demand.
 Limited inventory will have buyers competing for desirable homes.
-This is the overall forecast for the Denver real estate market in 2017 and into 2018.
+Buyers have more choices, but the demand is still high and so competition will still be fairly strong.
+This is the overall forecast for the Denver real estate market in 2019 and into 2020.